bal-sm/repo-for-learning/systems/programming/python_django/views—the-right-way/README.md

   - Best: the wrong thing is impossible

 ‘Best’ is not always possible or easy to achieve, but we should be aiming for it.

+_Skipped_

+Them, important:
+> Personally I think that using FBVs and having the decorator at the top of each view function is even clearer, rather than having the check buried in a base class.
+Also, as noted before, you can easily get security problems with CBVs due to how inheritance works.

 ..., TBA.